 Team members will use EMIC Identity Insight software to collate and code multiple research findings - e.g. discourse samples, social media posts, interview transcripts etc.

 The result is an "identity map" which represents the complex networked structure of a given identity position - the "Us" and "Them" concepts and images that are the building blocks of any social identity.

 Supported and Scaled by Data Analysis and AI

-- More complex data processing and AI then deepens the strategy-building process.
+- More complex data processing then deepens the strategy-building process.
 An algorithm designed to overlay an "extreme" identity map (e.g. one that results in hatred or persecution of the "other") with "moderate" ones (from the same community) can reveal cultural ideas and images that have the potential to act as points of departure for new non-conflict-causing self-concepts.